Search for Important Questions

 2. Describe the main characteristics of Medieval Philosophy.

-3. Discuss Plato's theory of knowledge.
+3. Discuss Leibniz's theory of Pre-established Harmony.

 1. Describe the philosophy of education of Socrates.